 - i.
 Directors: Executive and Non-Executive Directors - c) The link between pay and performance for the remuneration of Code Staff is made up of Fixed Remuneration (i.e. salary and benefits) and Variable Remuneration (i.e. bonuses).
-Variable Remuneration is designed to reflect the success and profitability of the company with a view of both short term benefits from such success and also longer term benefits and the delivery of value for shareholders.
+Variable Remuneration is designed to reflect the success of the company with a view of both short term benefits from such success and also longer term benefits and the delivery of value for shareholders.
+Consequently, in determining any bonus award in favour of an Executive Director all decisions will be based on a) the profitability and performance of the company and b) non-financial criteria linked to an assessment of the firm's culture and conduct.
 The structure of remuneration packages for Code Staff are such that the proportion of Fixed Remuneration is sufficiently large to enable the company to operate a flexible and reward based Variable Remuneration policy.